 The following information is intended to provide a general understanding of the crime for annoying or molesting a child in California.
 It is always recommended that someone charged with violating penal code section 647.6 contact an experienced sex crimes lawyer at JPLaw, P.C. as soon as possible.

-1. What is considered annoying or molesting a child?
+1. What is annoying or molesting a child in California?

 Annoying or molesting a child is criminalized pursuant to penal code section 647.6, sometimes referred to as PC 647.6.

 PC 647.6 makes it a crime to engage in conduct directed at a child that a reasonable person would find offensive or annoying when the conduct is motivated by an unnatural or an abnormal sexual interest in children.

 Penal Code §647.6 States: